 - Intrathecal drug pumps.
 In this therapy, medications that relieve pain are pumped into the spinal cord fluid.

-It's possible for complex regional pain syndrome to recur, sometimes due to a trigger such as exposure to cold or an intense emotional stressor.
+It's possible for CRPS to recur, sometimes due to a trigger such as exposure to cold or intense emotional stress.
 Recurrences may be treated with small doses of an antidepressant or other medication.

 Coping and support

-Living with a chronic, painful condition can be challenging, especially when — as is often the case with complex regional pain syndrome — your friends and family don't believe you could be feeling as much pain as you describe.
-Share information from reliable sources about complex regional pain syndrome with those close to you to help them understand what you're experiencing.
+Living with a chronic, painful condition can be challenging, especially when — as is often the case with CRPS — your friends and family don't believe you could be feeling as much pain as you describe.
+Share information from reliable sources about CRPS with those close to you to help them understand what you're experiencing.

 Follow these suggestions to take care of your physical and mental health: